mauricioszabo/lazuli/README.md

 result - that is, `a` and `b` being strings instead of numbers.
 To fix this, just run some code that touches `other_thing`.

-### Breakpoints

-Not fully correct yet, but in the future it might be possible to add "breakpoints" - that is, a code that stops all evaluation but allows Lazuli to keep running that specific line, making changes, up to the point we can "release" the breakpoint inside the editor.
-Might be a **huge advantage** on fixing bugs that are caused for things that need more context, for example database transactions.

 ## Usage:

 Install [nrepl-lazuli](https://gitlab.com/clj-editors/nrepl-lazuli) and